Services For Teaching Staff

 Suggest a purchase

 Need textbooks or other books to support your course?

 The library's collections are designed to support the teaching and research needs of the University.
 If we don't have the materials you need for your course please send through a purchase suggestion or, if your needs are more complex, talk with your liaison librarian.

 eTextbooks for open book exams

 The University Library provides access to electronic textbooks for students, however the licencing conditions of each publisher often limits the number of simultaneous users.
 The standard number of students who can access an electronic textbook at the same time is 1-3 users, depending on the book.
 If you are prescribing the use of textbooks in open book exams, please take into consideration that students will probably not be able to access the electronic library textbook all at the same time.
 We can investigate additional access, however this needs to be done on a case by case basis, well in advance and in accordance with the usual formula for the provision of textbooks.
 The Library is unable to provide copies of textbooks for each course to each student enrolled.

 The copyright regulations allow exemptions for the use of copyrighted materials in exams.
 This is usually confined to text for questions or examples, not the use of whole chapters or books.
 Please contact the Copyright Coordinator for information regarding your specific situation.

 General course support

-iPads are available for staff and postgraduate students to borrow for up to 10 weeks and each iPad comes with a case and a charger.
+iPads are available to borrow for up to 10 weeks and each iPad comes with a case and a charger.
 While you don't need to have an Apple ID to use the iPad you can choose to login as yourself.
 Please be aware that iPads are securely reset and wiped after every loan, so you will need to ensure that you back up any documents before returning the iPad.